jorsanpe/protomak/README.md

 The configuration of the build is performed through `build_config.mk`.
 The following variables are available:

  * `NAME`.
 Name of the application.
 The name will be used to generate the binary at the directory `bin`.
- * `ARCH`.
-The target architecture.
-As there are so many compilers out there, Protomak only supports native builds with `gcc` and `clang`.
-In order to cross compile, please read the section Cross Compiling below.
  * `SOURCE_PATHS`.
 Non-recursive list of paths where to find the source files.
  * `INCLUDE_PATHS`.
 Non-recursive list of include directories.
  * `LIBRARIES`.
 List of libraries with which to link the application.
 The library names have to be defined using its bare names.
 For example, use `pthread` in order to link with the pthread library.